 Rangefinder binoculars are not cheap, and they’re not for amateur hunters.
 If you’re looking to gain the convenience of having two optics in one unit, you better be able to pay up.

 On that note, it’s only the intermediate and pro hunters who will most likely be toting around one of these units.
 The distance reach, advanced technologies, and the best glass can only be recognized by a huntsman of acquired skills and appreciation for how optics add to a productive hunt.

-The concept behind rangefinder binos is brilliant, but it’s all about execution.
+The concept behind rangefinder binoculars is brilliant, but it’s all about execution.
 We’ve got only the best brands lined up to put their best foot forward.
-There’s even a rangefinder bino that comes in under 1000 bucks!
+There’s even a rangefinder binocular that comes in under 1000 dollars!